hexbatch/apple-core/core-docs/step-3-remotes/remote-api.md

 Remotes deletable if the remote not used in any element or type

 Remotes can be tested with a test context.
 When created the test context will be set used to remember stats to follow the rules of cool-down
 There can be multiple test_contexts for each remote.
-Unlike scripts, these cannot be edited

-Remotes can be seen and edited in full by anyone in the user's group admin, or in the remote_permission admin group